 Mix the flour and salt into a large bowl.
 Make a dip in the flour, crack the eggs in and start mixing.
 Pour the milk in little by little, and keep mixing until you’ve used it all up and created a smooth batter - though a few lumps won't hurt anyone.
-At this point, if you are a French grandma, you should let the batter sit for an hour in the fridge.
+If you want to keep to the true French method, you should let the batter sit for an hour in the fridge.
 But you can start right away and it will be almost as good.

 Heat some butter in the pan and pour the excess into the batter (this helps it not stick but it’s optional)

-Add a ladleful of batter to the pan and spread it out til it fills the bottom of the pan.
-When the underside is golden brown, flip it over (you can use your fingers if you're careful, a spatula, or try flipping in the air) and cook until the other side is done.
+Add a ladleful of batter to the pan and spread it out until it fills the bottom of the pan.
+When the underside is golden brown, flip it over (you can use your fingers if you're careful, a spatula, or try flipping in the air), and cook until the other side is done.
 Repeat.

 Alterations: For savoury toppings, try ham and emmental cheese, spinach and goat’s cheese, or grilled vegetables (you can build these in the pan so the cheese melts).
 For sweet, try lemon and sugar, maple syrup, Nutella, honey, fresh fruit, yoghurt, and anything else you like!